July 16: During a meeting with government officials, Korolev and Glushko pitch the idea of developing a super-heavy rocket.

 Oct.
 20: The Zond-8 (L1) spacecraft flew around the Moon and landed in the Indian Ocean.

 Nov.
 24: A test of the LK lunar lander in the Earth orbit.
-Announced as Cosmos-379.
+Announced as Kosmos-379.

 Dec.
 2: A flight test of the Block D upper stage version developed for the N-1 launcher.
 Fired seven times in orbit.
-Announced as Cosmos-382.
+Announced as Kosmos-382.

 April 11-17: The Apollo-13 fails to reach the Moon due to an in-flight anomaly, however its crew returns safely to Earth.